hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

   display: false
 commits: "#"
 tags: [information retrieval, tutorial, deep dive]
 excerpt: "Learning to Rank is a core component of any recommendation system.
 It is the algorithm that forms the final list of items to be shown to the user.
-This blog post is a comprehensive introduction to the landscape of LTR algorithms.
+This blog post is an introduction to the landscape of LTR algorithms.
 Hopefully, it will give you enough context to start reading recent LTR research papers."
 show_excerpt: true
 comments: true
 hidden: false